 My goal is to explore a cuisine based on wild plants and traditional food preservation techniques that is not just sustainable but beneficial to the environment.
 The primary focus will be on the culinary uses of invasive and non-native plants, making food as part of the solutions.

 As part of the process of working closely with the earth, I intend to create much more with various local wild clays as I travel all over North America and connect with fellow ceramists who share similar goals.
+A lot of my original inspiration came from Neolithic European pottery and over time I've slowly created my own style which continues to evolve.

 Born 20 june 1961 in Tournai, Belgium.